-Opti is publicly accessible and will serve as both a data repository and distribution mechanism.
-The use of Opti allows project proponents to update project information as details are solidified and benefits are further quantified.
+Opti allows project proponents to update project information as details are solidified and benefits are further quantified.
 Eligible projects can be added at any time.
 Project performance data may also be uploaded to Opti where it can be viewed by stakeholders and members of the public.
 Project performance will be evaluated based on how well the targets established in the monitoring plan are met.
 This project information can be collectively managed in Opti and fed back into the plan's management structure to adapt the plan and projects to better meet overall objectives.
 Feedback obtained from community participation and public perception of individual project benefits is also expected to be an integral part of the adaptive management process for project proponents and plan partners.